AmpersandJS/ampersand-collection/README.md

 A collection can also contain polymorphic models by overriding this property with a function that returns a model.

+*Please note* that if you do this, you'll also want to overwrite `isModel` method with your own so you can describe the logic that should be used to determine whether an object is already an instantiated model or not.

 ```javascript
 var Library = AmpersandCollection.extend({